-Zalewski began participating in the student experience programs in 2003 when he was still a high school student at the Marine Academy of Science and Technology, Sandy Hook, N. J. The Science and Engineering Apprentice Program, or SEAP, allowed Zalewski and other middle school through college students to earn stipends while working closely with DoD scientists and engineers at Fort Monmouth.
+Zalewski began participating in the student experience programs in 2003 when he was still a high school student at the Marine Academy of Science and Technology, Sandy Hook, N. J. The Science and Engineering Apprentice Program allowed Zalewski and other middle-school through college students to earn stipends while working closely with DoD scientists and engineers at Fort Monmouth.

-From there, Zalewski became part of the Student Career Experience Program, or SCEP, that offers cooperative employment and mentorship directly related to the student's academic program and career goals.
-Once a student meets all SCEP requirements, he or she has the potential to be converted into a full-time, federal government employee.
+From there, Zalewski became part of the Student Career Experience Program that offers cooperative employment and mentorship directly related to the student's academic program and career goals.
+Once a student meets all SCEP requirements, he or she has the potential to be converted into a full-time, federal government position.

-Within the past year, he was converted to the Career Related Experience in Science and Technology, or CREST, program, which is similar to SCEP but funded by the U.S. Army Materiel Command.
+Within the past year, he was converted to the Career Related Experience in Science and Technology program, which is similar to SCEP but funded by the Army Materiel Command.
 Upon completion of CREST, Zalewski has the offer to be noncompetitively converted to a position with the federal government.

 Ryan said CERDEC has a vested interest as an institution in making every program participant "the best engineer possible."

-"When we can make a better engineer, we make better products for the Army in general," Ryan said.
+"When we can make a better engineer, we make better products for the Army in general," said Ryan.

-As the organization executes its move to APG, CERDEC director Gary Blohm said he looks forward to building relationships with regional universities and providing opportunities to students in Maryland, Delaware, Pennsylvania, Virginia and the greater Washington, D.C., area.
+As the organization executes its move to APG, CERDEC Director Gary Blohm says he looks forward to building relationships with regional universities and providing opportunities to students in Maryland, Delaware, Pennsylvania, Virginia and the greater Washington D.C. area.

-"We're looking to support the development of bright, dedicated individuals in the fields of science and technology," Blohm said.
+"We're looking to support the development of bright, dedicated individuals in the fields of science and technology," said Blohm.
 "It's important for students to get exposure to invaluable research and have that practical experience on their resume.
 Whether it's with CERDEC or another Army organization, I highly recommend students to take advantage of DoD-sponsored programs such as STEP and SCEP."

 Blohm said the Army's research and development community has a lot to offer those interested in science, math and engineering.

 "We want students to think about more than just basic training whenever someone suggests career opportunities with the Army.
-They need to realize that they can get high-paying, satisfying jobs working on important, relevant technologies in state-of-the-art laboratories," Blohm said.
+They need to realize that they can get high-paying, satisfying jobs working on important, relevant technologies in state-of-the-art laboratories," said Blohm.